tdepasquale/Legend-Of-Liz/README.md

 # Legend Of Liz

-A rogue-lite adventure game built with Typescript, HTML, and CSS.
+A rogue-lite adventure game built with React, Typescript, HTML5, and CSS3.
 Published as a PWA.

 ## Story